Here's where Canadians can now watch the top-tier English football league.

 This means that, unlike the vast majority of other Marvel Studios films (but like all other live-action Spider-Man films, at least at this point) Spider-Man: No Way Home will not be available on Disney+ for the foreseeable future.

-This estimate is based on other recent Sony films that have arrived on Prime Video for "free with Prime" streaming about six months after their theatrical releases, under a multi-year pay-1 contract that has been in effect since mid-2020 (prior to this, Crave had similar rights, which were in effect for the last few Spider-Man movies like Far From Home).
+We had previously estimated availability in June, based on other recent Sony films that have arrived on Prime Video for "free with Prime" streaming about six months after their theatrical releases, under a multi-year pay-1 contract that has been in effect since mid-2020 (prior to this, Crave had similar rights, which were in effect for the last few Spider-Man movies like Far From Home).

 For example, the Sony movie Peter Rabbit 2 was released in North American theatres on June 11, 2021, but then became available to stream on Prime Video in Canada on December 9, almost exactly six months later.